barmstrong/bitcoin-android/README.md

 Credits
 -------

-Bitcoin Wallet is based on the [bitcoinj](http://code.google.com/p/bitcoinj/) library by Mike Hearn at Google.
+Bitcoin Android is based on the [bitcoinj](http://code.google.com/p/bitcoinj/) library by Mike Hearn at Google.
 He deserves some very special thanks!

 It also makes use of the [zxing](http://code.google.com/p/zxing/) library for processing QR codes.
 The icon was created by [visualpharm.com](http://www.visualpharm.com/).

 License
 -------

-Bitcoin Wallet is open source software released under the Apache V2 license.
+Bitcoin Android is open source software released under the Apache V2 license.